-This sequence constitutes a manipulation action.
+This sequence is defined as a manipulation action.

 The manipulator is initially at a rest position $s_M$ prior to executing any pick-and-place actions and transitions to a rest position $g_M$ at the conclusion of the rearrangement task.
 A rest position is a safe arm configuration, where there is no collision with objects.